gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 - your git url
 - and build command.

+Using the `onechart/static-site` Helm chart:
+- you don't have to containerize your static site, the manifests include an Nginx container that hosts your site
+- you don't have to write deployment manifests,
+- you don't have to write a CI script to build your site, you only need to add the generated manifest to your deployment process.

 The following example generates the kubernetes manifests to build a Hugo site in an init-container and host it in an Nginx container:

 ```yaml